SalesforceFoundation/SFDO-API/README.md

   end
 ```

+### Using objects where local override changes required fields

-Note that ISVs may override required fields and these may be needed for SFDO-API to work properly
+Note that ISVs may override required fields on standard Salesforce objects, and these may be needed for SFDO-API to work properly

 ```ruby
   # NPSP will automatically create certain fields on certain objects based on required input values for those records.